-Bitso has partnered with Circle’s group, a registered money transmitter, to help you send and receive USD wire transfers from your own account or third parties.
+Bitso has partnered with Circle's registered money transmitter group to help you send and receive USD wire transfers from your own account or third parties.

 Bitso allows you to send and receive domestic wires as if you had a US-based bank account.
-This feature allows you to send and receive funds from accounts that are your own, but can also be used to wire USD for third party accounts.
+This feature allows you to send and receive funds from your own accounts, but it can also be used to wire USD for third-party accounts.
 However, it is still an international transaction (except it is cheaper and faster!).
 For those reasons and to comply with regulations, Bitso needs to know the account you will be interacting with.

-You can only receive or send funds if you previously authorized the US-based account in Bitso.
-However, there are some banks that are not supported: List of non-supported banks for US domestic wires.
+You can only receive or send funds if you previously registered the US-based account in Bitso.
+However, some banks are not supported: List of non-supported banks for US domestic wires.

 - ARGENTINA: Keep in mind that USD accounts based in Argentina don't allow this wire.
 It must be a US-based account.

-What is the difference between authorizing for sending and receiving?
+What is the difference between registering for sending and receiving?

-Authorizing accounts is a must do both for when you are receiving a deposit or sending funds via US Domestic Wires.
+Registering accounts is a must-do both when you are receiving a deposit or sending funds via US Domestic Wires.

-For sending funds, this is a common practice and it works just like in any banking services: to make sure that your money is going to the right person, in the right place.
+For sending funds, this is a common practice, and it works just like in any banking service: to make sure that your money is going to the right person in the right place.

-For receiving deposits, it plays another key role.
-Due to the partnership with Circle's group, it is possible for Bitso users to receive wires without paying fees, but only when the sender is a known party.
-Authorizing a sender is what guarantees that the Circle's group can perform the transaction without charging any fees on you as a receiver.
+Receiving deposits, it plays another key role.
+Due to the partnership with Circle's group, Bitso users can receive wires without paying fees, but only when the sender is a known party.
+Registering a sender is what guarantees that the Circle's group can perform the transaction without charging any fees to you as a receiver.

 What is a US domestic wire?

-Authorizing an account is easy and fast.
-You can authorize any US-based account.
+Registering an account is easy and fast.
+You can register any US-based account.

-You only need to follow this process once for each account you want to authorize.
-After the account authorization is completed, you will be able to send and receive funds as many times as you want from each authorized account.
+You only need to follow this process once for each account you want to register.
+After the account registration is completed, you can send and receive funds as many times as you want from each registered account.

-Whether you want to deposit or send, you will need to authorize an account and complete all the fields with the account information.
-Before you do so, ask the sender or receiver to provide you all the following details:
+Whether you want to deposit or send, you must register an account and complete all the fields with the account information.
+Before you do so, ask the sender or receiver to provide you with all the following details:

-- Person or company name: full name of the person or company that owns the account you want to authorize.
+- Person or company name: full name of the person or company that owns the account you want to register.

-- Bank: bank of the account you want to authorize.
+- Bank: bank of the account you want to register.

-- Routing number: 9 digit number that identifies the bank.
+- Routing number: a 9-digit number that identifies the bank.
 Make sure not to use the ACH number.
-ACH transfers are not supported at the moment, so please, only enter the routing number for domestic wires.
+ACH transfers are not currently supported, so please, only enter the routing number for domestic wires.

-- Account number: 10 to 12 digit number that identifies the account you want to authorize.
+- Account number: 10 to 12-digit number that identifies the account you want to register.

 - Street number and name: street number and name of the person or company who owns the account.